 “In short, price transparency will depend on the buyer and the complexity of their needs!"

 There are multiple factors that will influence the pricing model you choose to apply when deciding on the selling price of a product.

-For example, if you’re holding an end of season sale to clear stock, you’ll likely use a discount price model to introduce a lower price.
+For example, if you’re holding an end-of-season sale to clear stock, you’ll likely use a discount price model to introduce a lower price.

 Similarly, factors such as sales volume and labor costs will also influence your product’s price, and different prices are often used depending on geographical location.

-Taxes, cost structures, market needs, exchange rates are likely to have a say in the price of your product in international markets.
-This often means the exact same product will have a higher price in location A than location B.
+Taxes, cost structures, market needs, and exchange rates are likely to have a say in the price of your product in international markets.
+This often means the exact same product will have a higher price in location A than in location B.

 Whether you’re a solo entrepreneur, an e-commerce business, or part of a large-scale company, you need a pricing strategy that’ll give you the right price for your product.

 Don’t forget to factor in variable costs when deciding on the price of your product; it’s a simple way to ensure you don’t alienate some segments of your audience.

 If you’re unsure whether you’re priced excessively when compared to similar products, don’t be afraid to use a pricing calculator.

 Pricing calculators are a great resource for helping business owners establish if their sales price is fair and meets the expectations of the clientele.